lukeapie/creating-change/pages/issue.md

 Primarily, food insecurity exists as problem because of systematic issues that allow for food insecurity to persist in our communities.
 More specifically, in State College, PA:
 1. Cycles of household insecurity as part of government-provided food benefits
 2. Food waste driven by household and institution use
-3. Lack of necessary education coupled with university dining options
+3. Lack of necessary education around responsible and sustainable consumption

 ### 1. Cycles of household insecurity
 Food security is a complex issue to understand as the result of its role in our lives everyday.
 Insecurity for someone may look entirely different from person to person.
 Consider the following scenarios: